caltechlibrary/dataset/README.md

     - frame level actions
         - frames, list the frame names in the collection
         - frame, define a frame, does not overwrite an existing frame with the same name
-        - frame-def, show the frame definition (incase we need it for some reason)
+        - frame-def, show the frame definition (in case we need it for some reason)
         - frame-objects, return a list of objects in the frame
-        - refreash, using the current frame definition reload all the objects in the frame
+        - refresh, using the current frame definition reload all the objects in the frame
         - reframe, replace the frame definition then reload the objects in the frame using the old frame key list
         - has-frame, check to see if a frame exists
         - delete-frame remove the frame